Dieterbe/dieterblog/content/posts/fair-source-the-next-best-model-for-commercial-open-source.md

 BSL/BUSL are more tricky to understand can have different implementations.
 FCL and FSL are nearly identical.
 They are clearly and concisely written and embody the Fair Source spirit in the most pure form.

 Seriously, try running the following in your terminal.
-Sometimes as an engineer you have to appreciate legal text when it's this concise, easy to understand, and diffable!
+Sometimes as an engineer you have to appreciate legal text when it's this concise, easy to understand, and diff-able!

 ```
 wget https://raw.githubusercontent.com/keygen-sh/fcl.dev/master/FCL-1.0-MIT.md